sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 #### Phthalates Reduce Gametogenesis in *M. capitata* (Low Dose Effects, Reproduction)

-I exposed fertilized *M. capitata* coral embryos to phthalates diluted in filtered seawater to assess toxic effects on the survival and development of the coral embryos.
+I exposed fertilized *M. capitata* coral gametes to phthalates diluted in filtered seawater to assess toxic effects on the survival and development of the coral embryos.
 I conducted this pilot experiment using closed-system 20mL scintillation vials with foil-lined caps.

-I used the [EPA 506 phthalate esters mix 1](https://www.sigmaaldrich.com/US/en/product/supelco/48223?gclid=CjwKCAjw-8qVBhANEiwAfjXLrp8fD-G8yiB_NyrA3OLy3r2jdylgBmHVPUfGFnMp4CMfuVwePGi1dxoCBQIQAvD_BwE), which is a 1mL vial that includes 6 common phthalates each at a concentration of 500$\mu$g / mL, *(500,000$\mu$g/L)* .
+I used the [EPA 506 phthalate esters mix 1](https://www.sigmaaldrich.com/US/en/product/supelco/48223?gclid=CjwKCAjw-8qVBhANEiwAfjXLrp8fD-G8yiB_NyrA3OLy3r2jdylgBmHVPUfGFnMp4CMfuVwePGi1dxoCBQIQAvD_BwE), which is a 1mL vial that includes the **6 most common phthalates added to consumer products** each at a concentration of 500$\mu$g / mL, *(500,000$\mu$g/L)* .

 The mix contained the following 6 phthalates:

-- Benzyl butyl phthalate **(BBP)**
+- Benzyl butyl phthalate **(BBP)detected in 92.7% of 165 water samples]Bis(2-ethylhexyl) adipate **(DEHA)**

-- Bis(2-ethylhexyl) adipate **(DEHA)**

 - Bis(2-ethylhexyl) phthalate **(DEHP)**